econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

 After a moment, you will see a summary of the wallet you are about to apply.
 You will notice a "Master fingerprint" dialog box with 8-characters in it.
 You can use this unique identifier to confirm that you are importing the correct wallet from your COLDCARD.

 On your COLDCARD, from the main menu, navigate down to `Advanced` > `View Identity` and you can compare the displayed fingerprint to the one displayed in Sparrow Wallet.
-This is especially important to confirm if you have added a passphrase which will be covered in the [Paranoid guide](https://github.com/econoalchemist/ColdCard-Paranoid)
+This is especially important to confirm if you have added a passphrase which will be covered in the COLDCARD [Paranoid guide](https://coldcard.com/docs/paranoid).

 If everything looks good, then click on <kbd>Apply</kbd> in Sparrow Wallet.